hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 conda install -c conda-forge jupyter_contrib_nbextensions
 ```

-When reading through the *Python* tutorials on this website, you will probably find one or another spelling mistake (please <a href="mailto:sebastian.schwindt[AT]iws.uni-stuttgart.de?subject=HYPY%20Spelling%20mistake">report mistakes!</a>).
-In particular, the *Python* pages are affected, because they were created with *Jupyter Lab*, where there is no spell checker pre-installed.
+When reading through the Python tutorials on this website, you will probably find one or another spelling mistake (please <a href="mailto:sebastian.schwindt[AT]iws.uni-stuttgart.de?subject=HYPY%20Spelling%20mistake">report mistakes!</a>).
+In particular, the Python sections may be affected because they were created with *Jupyter Lab*, where there is no spell checker pre-installed.
 To avoid at least the most unpleasant errors you can install a spellchecker in *jupyter*.
 One solution is to install [*@ijmbbarr*](https://github.com/ijmbarr/jupyterlab_spellchecker)s spellchecker, which requires installing *nodejs* (through *Anaconda Prompt* and in addition to *nbextensions*):

 ```
 conda install -c conda-forge nodejs